 Community Rehabilitation and Physical Disability Service

-Following an illness or diagnosis of a long term condition or physical impairment, many adults are referred to the rehabilitation service for further rehabilitation or information, advice and support in managing their condition.
+Following an acute illness such as stroke or long term neurological diagnosis such as Multiple Sclerosis or Parkinson’s many adults are referred to the rehabilitation service for further rehabilitation or information, advice and support in managing their condition.

 The rehabilitation team consists of nurses, physiotherapists and occupational therapists who deliver treatments, therapies and support both within the unit and in the community depending on people’s needs.

 By working together, the team hopes to make it easier for people to access the service and improve its quality.